bolt12tips/bolt12tips/README.md

 ### FAQ

-* How do I install Python so it works with OBS Studio?
+#### How do I install Python so it works with OBS Studio?

 See [How to Configure OBS to Run Python Scripts](https://learnscript.net/en/obs-python-scripting/setup/)

-* How can I send bolt-12 tips?
+#### How can I send bolt-12 tips?
   Install [Phoenix Wallet](https://phoenix.acinq.co/) on an Android or iOS phone, or see [bolt12.org](https://bolt12.org) for a current list of other implementations.

-* How can I use my Bitcoin tips stored in `phoenixd`?
+#### How can I use my Bitcoin tips stored in `phoenixd`?
   From the command line you can use the `phoenixd-cli --help` to see how you can send your funds to pay for goods from an online merchant or to your mobile Lightning wallet for in-person purchases.

+#### How can I help improve this project?
+  You can ask questions or submit a pull request with your improvements or suggestions at [github.com/bolt12tips](https://github.com/bolt12tips/bolt12tips)